bentoml/BentoML/docs/source/guides/model-loading-and-management.rst

                  self.model = AutoModelForSequenceClassification.from_pretrained(self.model_ref)
                  self.tokenizer = AutoTokenizer.from_pretrained(self.model_ref)

+      By default, ``HuggingFaceModel`` returns the downloaded model path as a string, which means you can directly pass the path into libraries like ``transformers`` for model loading.

       If you deploy the HF model to BentoCloud, you can view and verify it within your Bento on the details page.
 It is indicated with the HF icon.
 Clicking it redirects you to the model page on HF.

       .. image:: ../../_static/img/guides/model-loading-and-management/hf-model-on-bentocloud.png